-"Gaglinani" announces the death of M. Recamier, the celebrated physician at Paris, in his seventy-eighth year.
+DEATH OF "JOHN DOE AND RICHARD ROE."-On the 24th of October next these celebrated characters will legally cease to exist, in consequence of an act passed in the late celebrated physician at Paris, in his seventy-eighth year.
 On the previous day he had visited several patients, and appeared quite well on going to bed.
-He died "without a struggle or a groan.'
+He died "without a struggle or a groan."
+VALUE OF GOLD COIN .- The "Wanderer" of Vienna

-VALUE OF GOLD COIN .- The "Wanderer" of Vienna states that the English government has proposed that an European congress shall be held at London to deliberate on measures to be taken in common, relative to gold pieces, which are constantly losing their value.

-OFFICIAL EMOLUMENTS.-It being considered expedient that a record should be kept of the emoluments derived by the collectors and controllers, and other officers of Customs, &c., they have been called upon to make a return, showing the amount they receive.
-ROYAL SOCIETY FOR THE PREVENTION OF CRUELTY TO in cutting one through, and the other half way.
-ATROCIOUS MURDER IN THE COUNTY CAVAN .- A YOUNG man, named Pat Reily, who lived at a place called Muff, was observed by some parties to have some money; and in the evening, he was set upon by five or six ruffians, who killed and robbed him in the space of a few minutes.
+METROPOLITAN IMPROVEMENTS .- Under a recent act, improvements will be made in Pimlico and near Buckingham Palace.
+The Thames Embankment, under another act, is states that the English government has proposed that an European congress shall be held at London to deliberate on measures to be taken in common, relative to gold pieces, which are constantly losing their value.
+OFFICIAL EMOLUMENTS.-It being considered expedient that a record should be kept of the emoluments derived by the collectors and controllers, and other officers of Customs, &c., they have been called upon to make a return. showing the amount they receive.
+ROYAL SOCIETY FOR THE PREVENTION OF CRUELTY TO ANIMALS. - This society has recommended that watertroughs be placed in suitable localities for the purpose of supplying dogs and other animals with water in sultry Assault of Arms -On Wednesday night the extraordinary feat of cutting through two whole sheep at one cut was to have been performed by Mr. Hand, the well-known swordsman, at Saville House.
+However he only succeeded in cutting one through, and the other half way.
+ATROCIOUS MURDER IN THE COUNTY CAVAN .- A young man, named Pat Reily, who lived at a place called Muff, was observed by some parties to have some money; and in the evening, he was set upon by five or six ruffians, who killed and robbed him in the space of a few minutes.
 Several parties have been arrested.
-THE DOGS OF CONSTANTINOPLE. - The number of dogs in Constantinople was so great a short time ago that 3,000 were conveyed to an isle of the Bosphorus, with provision sufficient to last three days.
-On the fourth day the Imaums ascended the minarets, and exhorted them to patience and resignation,-Globe.
-SHOAL OF HERRINGS OFF THE ISLE OF MAN .- On Tuesday week an immense bottle-nosed whale, drove in towards the shore a very large shoal of herrings.
-When the monster found himself in shallow water, he made hastily for sea, but the petrified herrings were not so fortunate, thousands of them being caught.
+The Dogs of Constantinople.-The number of dogs in Constantinople was so great a short time ago that 3,000 were conveyed to an isle of the Bosphorus, with provision sufficient to last three days.
+On the fourth day the Imaums ascended the minarets, and exhorted them to patience and resignation.-Globe.